Roman Republic

 He argued (at p.
 142) that:

-suggested (see p.
+Steinkeller suggested (at p.
 143) that:

 1. “Both the large number of localities conquered and the huge figures of captives so obtained speak against the possibility that the plaque describes the outcome of a single military campaign.
-Much more likely, in my view, [is the hypothesis that] we find here a cumulative record of the conquests carried out by Kish over a period of time.
+Much more likely, in my view, [is the hypothesis that] we find here a cumulative record of the conquests carried out by Kish over a period of time.”

-He concluded (at p.
+He therefore concluded (at p.
 145) that the ‘Prisoner Plaque’:

 1. “... provides priceless information about the formation and the territorial conquests of the state of Kish during the phases of the ED period.
 In this connection, particularly eloquent is the mention of 6,300 captives acquired in the land of Shubur (Assyria).
 Here, one witnesses not only the oldest occurrence of Assyria's name, but also a palpable proof of Kish’s foreign expansion.
 The plaque also confirms what had been suspected by some scholars (this one among them) about the early Kishite state, [particularly in relation to its putative] hegemonic and militaristic character.
 The figure of 36,000 prisoners of war ... recorded in the plaque is astonishing, since it was not until the advent of Sargon of Akkad and his [successors] that rulers again were able to aspire to similar military feats.
 Because of this, the state of Kish is considered [by these scholars to be] a forerunner of the Sargonic empire.”

 Note, however, that nothing in the surviving text indicates the circumstances in which any or all of the 36,000 captives were taken.
 Steinkeller assumes that they had been captured during successive campaigns of conquest that had culminated in the hegemony of Kish over a huge part of northern Mesopotamia that extended at least as far north as Assyria (on the upper reaches of the Tigris).
 However, it is equally possible that some or all of these captives were taken in raids that were aimed primarily at the acquisition of slaves rather than territory.
-Furthermore, as Aage Westenholz (referenced below, 2020, at p.
+Furthermore, as Aage Westenholz (referenced below, at p.
 697) pointed out, even if some or all of them had been taken in battle from localities that Kish had defeated, the surviving text:

-In other words, while the ‘Prisoner Plaque’ arguably confirms the ‘militaristic character’ of Kish in the ED II period, it does not offer any evidence that the Kishites either claimed or achieved hegemony over dozens of cities, including some as far away as Assyria to the north and/or the Diyala valley to the northeast.
+In other words, while the ‘Prisoner Plaque’ arguably confirms the ‘militaristic character’ of Kish in the ED II period, it does not offer secure evidence that the Kishites either claimed or achieved hegemony over dozens of cities, including some as far away as Assyria to the north and/or the Diyala valley to the northeast.

 Map 3: Kish and the LGN